-After these presentations a paper on Agricultural Cooperatives, Trends, Progress and China Problems in was presented by the participants and discussed.
+After these presentations a paper on Agricultural Cooperatives, Trends, Progress and Problems China in presented by the participants and discussed.
 It was difficult to understand to what extend the agricultural cooperatives are real cooperative organisations.
 The interpretation of cooperative terminology differs.
 The same experience was made during the visit to a township agricultural cooperative society two days later.